maiwen-ch/2025_Data_Analysis_Project/README.md

 <br>

 - RMarkdown documents
 These will consist in a mixture of plain text (explanations about the analysis, comments,…) and code pieces (called **chunks**).
-The advantage is that the report will be automatically generated (either as pdf or html document) when compiling the markdown file.
 All plots will be automatically and dynamically created from the code pieces in the markdown document.

 > Have a look at [this tutorial](https://rmarkdown.rstudio.com/lesson-1.html) or [this one](https://support.rstudio.com/hc/en-us/articles/205368677-R-Markdown-Dynamic-Documents-for-R) to get started with RMarkdown; RMarkdown is very easy to generate with RStudio.
 <br>